Join the Programme

 Cohorts

-The next Scholar’s Programme starts in September 2024.
-The cohorts will have contact sessions based primarily in one of the following locations: London, Newcastle, Bristol, Belfast, Edinburgh and Amsterdam and at least 3 virtual global cohorts to allow cross-continental cohorts with scholars collaborating from all over the world.
-There will be approximately 10-15 scholars per cohort.
+Our Scholar’s Programme starts in September each year.
+The cohorts have contact sessions either in one of our centres or through virtual global cohorts to allow cross-continental cohorts with scholars collaborating from all over the world.
+There are approximately 10-15 scholars per cohort.
 Cohorts are designed to be interdisciplinary, with healthcare professionals from diverse backgrounds, countries and professional interests.

 Are there any costs associated with the programme?

-We are very grateful to Namita Kumar, Aly Williamson and their team at Health Education England North East (HEE NE) and Jane Thurlow, Anne Elliott and the team at Health Education England, Severn Deanery, as well as Louise Dubras for supporting HLA Belfast, and our partners Medics.Academy, who facilitate our ability to offer 100 scholarships for free.
+We are very grateful to Namita Kumar, Aly Williamson and their team at Health Education England North East (HEE NE) and Jane Thurlow, Anne Elliott and the team at Health Education England, Severn Deanery, as well as Louise Dubras for supporting the establishment of HLA in Northern Ireland, and our partners Medics.Academy, who facilitate our ability to offer up to 100 scholarships each year.
+We only award scholarships to those deemed appointable and we will believe will benefit and succeed in the programme.
+Many years, despite several thousands starting the application process, less than 60 individuals may complete the programme successfully across the globe.

 Is the programme aimed at a specific level in the healthcare system i.e. students, consultants or somewhere in between?